Frequently Asked Questions - FAQ

 This is a great question, and you should invest some time into considering the issues.
 Part I of this book provides very helpful information on choosing Ph.D. programs, and we highly recommend it: Nijay K. Gupta, Prepare, Succeed, Advance: A Guidebook for Getting a Ph.D. in Biblical Studies and Beyond (Pickwick, 2011).
 Note: The book is not limited to Biblical Studies Ph.D. programs.

-We currently accept cohorts to begin each fall semester.
+We currently accept cohorts to begin each fall and spring semester.

 Select your program on the Admissions page to view admission deadlines.

 If you are accepted to the Ph.D. program in Theological Studies and you decide to defer, your application will be reevaluated by the Ph.D. admissions committee.
 Your application would then be reviewed along with all other applications for the next year, and a new admissions decision would be made.
 If you wait longer than a year and wish to attend the Ph.D. program, you will need to submit a new application.

 Students generally take 6 credit hours each semester during the coursework phase of the program.